trueos/pcbsd/src-qt5/docs/sysadmclient.rst

    :file:`/var/` directories remain untouched.
 This way, if you rollback to a previous boot environment, you will not lose data in your home directories, any installed applications, or downloaded src or ports.
 During installation, you can add additional mount points, just don't delete the default ones.

+To ensure that the files that the operating system needs are included when the system boots, all boot environments on a PC-BSD® system include :file:`/usr`, :file:`/usr/local`, and :file:`/var`.
+User-specific data is **not** included in the boot environment.
+This means that :file:`/usr/home`, :file:`/usr/jails`, :file:`/var/log`, :file:`/var/tmp`, and :file:`/var/audit` will not change, regardless of which boot environment is selected at system boot.

-To create and manage boot environments using a graphical interface, go to :menuselection:`Control Panel --> Boot Manager` or type
+To view, manage, and create boot environments using the SysAdm™ graphical client, go to :menuselection:`System Management --> Boot Environment Manager`.
-:command:`pc-su pc-bootconfig`.
-You will be prompted to enter your password.

-PC-BSD® automatically creates a boot environment whenever it updates the operating system or installed software.
 In the example shown in
-:numref:`Figure %s: Managing Boot Environments <be1>`, there is an entry named *initial* that represents the original installation and an entry that was created when the operating system was updated to patch level 20.
+:numref:`Figure %s: Managing Boot Environments <be1>`, there is an entry named *initial* that represents the original PC-BSD® installation.

 .. _be1:

 .. figure:: images/be1.png

-To ensure that the files that the operating system needs are included when the system boots, all boot environments include :file:`/usr`, :file:`/usr/local`, and :file:`/var`.
-User-specific data is **not** included in the boot environment.
-This means that :file:`/usr/home`, :file:`/usr/jails`, :file:`/var/log`, :file:`/var/tmp`, and :file:`/var/audit` will not change, regardless of which boot environment is selected at system boot.

-From top to bottom, the icons on the far left are used to:
+From left to right, the icons on the top bar are used to:

-**Create:** a new boot environment.
+**Create BE:** a new boot environment.
 You should do this before making any changes to the system that may impact on your current boot environment.
 You will be prompted for a name which can only contain letters or numbers.
 Once you click "OK", the system will create the environment, then add it to the list of boot environments.

+**Clone BE:** creates a copy of an existing boot environment.

-**Remove:** will delete the highlighted boot environment.
+**Delete BE:** will delete the highlighted boot environment.
 You can not delete the boot environment which has a "Running" status of *Yes* as that is the current boot environment.

-**Copy:** creates a copy of an existing boot environment.

-**Rename:** used to rename the highlighted boot environment.
+**Rename BE:** used to rename the highlighted boot environment.
 The name is what appears in the boot menu when the system boots.
 You cannot rename the BE you are currently booted into and an error message will occur if you try to do so.

+**Mount BE:** mounts the highlighted BE in :file:`/tmp` so that its contents are browseable.
+Note that this setting only applies to inactive BEs.

+**Unmount BE:** unmounts the previously mounted BE.

-**Activate:** tells the system to boot into the highlighted boot environment at next system boot.
+**Activate BE:** tells the system to boot into the highlighted boot environment at next system boot.
 The "Default" will change to *Yes*, but the "Running" will remain the same.
 In other words, "Running" refers to the boot environment the system last booted into (is currently running from) whereas "Default" indicates which boot environment the system will boot into at next system boot.

-This screen also lets you set the "Maximum auto-generated boot environments".
-The default is *5* and the range is from *1* to *10*.
-PC-BSD® automatically creates a boot environment before updating any software and the operating system as well as before applying a system update.
-Once the configured maximum number of boot environments is reached, PC-BSD® will automatically prune (delete) the oldest automatically created boot environment.
-However, it will not delete any boot environments you create manually.

 Whenever there are multiple boot environments, a boot menu similar to the one seen in :numref:`Figure %s: Boot Menu With Multiple Boot Environments <be4>` will appear for two seconds during system boot.
 If you do not pause this screen, the system will automatically boot into either the last "Running" boot environment or, if you have activated another boot environment, the